April 30, 2015

 MyPlan Filter Functions

 Use Filter Functions to narrow down your course search in MyPlan.
-Control your results by quarter, meeting times, meeting days, general education requirements, credits offered and more.
+Control your results by quarter, meeting times, meeting days, credits offered and more.

 Filter Functions Overview